For more than two decades it has been possible to travel through the city of Copenhagen by Metro.

 The first section opened in October 2002 – from Nørreport to Vestamager and Lergravsparken.
 In May 2003, the stretch from Nørreport to Frederiksberg opened, and from October it was possible to travel by Metro all the way to Vanløse.
-That year also saw the start of work on the third stage out to the airport, and the East Amager line opened for passenger traffic on 28 September this year, when Crown Prince Frederik cut the red ribbon at Copenhagen Airport Station.
+That year also saw the start of work on the third stage out to the airport, and the East Amager line opened for passenger traffic on 28 September 2007, when Crown Prince Frederik cut the red ribbon at Copenhagen Airport Station.

 1996

 In October contracts are signed with the COMET consortium (Copenhagen Metro Construction Group) for the building and construction work, and with Italian Ansaldo STS for the transport system – i.e. tracks, trains and all technical control and electrical supply systems.
 Construction of the elevated track in Ørestad gets under way.
 Part of the preparations involve clearing munitions from former military land.
 In the City, archaeologists from the Museum of Copenhagen start to excavate at Kongens Nytorv and Nørreport.
 At Nørreport they find the remains of the old bridge – dating from as far back as the 1600s.
-The excavation works continues right through to 1998.
+The excavation works continue right through to 1998.

 1997

 Construction of the tunnel begins.
 Work sites are established in tunnel stations and shafts.
 At Islands Brygge a chamber is prepared, from which the two tunnel boring machines begin to make their way underground beneath Copenhagen.
-The boring machines arrive in December and are christened Liva and Betty – after renowned Copenhageners Liva Weel and Betty Nansen.
+The boring machines arrive in December and are christened Liva and Betty – after renowned actresses Liva Weel and Betty Nansen.

 1998